barney-n/alpha-excel/README.md

-# BBG-Excel

-Alphavantage is a free api for some financial data.
-I wrote a script to wrap the alphavantage data functionality in an xlwings function so that you can call get financial data directly into excel from alphavantage.
-All for free!
+Alphavantage is a python package that allows you to get loads of financial data for free through their API.
+This repo is a wrapper around the pure API from alphavantage.
+It uses the xlwings module to run python code from excel through a function.
+You can use a function in excel to get financial data from alphavantage (in a similar fashion to =BDP(...) in bloomberg).